CATE: Computation-aware Neural Architecture Encoding with Transformers: Introduction

-We compare CATE with eleven status quo structure-aware and computation-aware architecture encoding methods under three major encoding-dependent subroutines as well as eight status quo NAS algorithms on NAS-Bench-101 \cite{pmlr-v97-ying19a} (small), NAS-Bench-301 \cite{julien2020nas301} (large), and an outside search space \cite{white2020study} to evaluate the effectiveness, scalability, and generalization ability of CATE.
+We compare CATE with eleven structure-aware and computation-aware architecture encoding methods under three major encoding-dependent subroutines as well as eight NAS algorithms on NAS-Bench-101 \cite{pmlr-v97-ying19a} (small), NAS-Bench-301 \cite{julien2020nas301} (large), and an outside search space \cite{white2020study} to evaluate the effectiveness, scalability, and generalization ability of CATE.
 Our results show that CATE is beneficial to the downstream architecture search, especially in the large search space.
-Specifically, we found the strongest NAS performance in all search spaces using CATE within a Bayesian optimization-based predictor subroutine together with a novel computation-aware search.
-Moreover, the outside search space experiment shows its superior generalization ability beyond the search space on which it was trained.
-Our ablation studies show that the quality of CATE encodings and downstream NAS performance are non-decreasingly improved with more training architecture pairs, more cross-attention Transformer blocks and larger dimension of the feed-forward layer.
+Specifically, we found the strongest NAS performance in all search spaces using CATE with a Bayesian optimization-based predictor subroutine together with a novel computation-aware search.
+Moreover, the outside search space experiment shows its superior generalization capability beyond the search space on which it was trained.
+Finally, our ablation studies show that the quality of CATE encodings and downstream NAS performance are non-decreasingly improved with more training architecture pairs, more cross-attention Transformer blocks and larger dimension of the feed-forward layer.